google-code-export/owlcms/distribution/README.txt

 - Make sure that owlcms/pom.xml owlcms/doc/releasenotes.txt and distribution/pom.xml all
   have correct version numbers.

-- cd to owlcmsParent
+a. cd to owlcmsParent
 		mvn clean
 		(if under Eclipse, right-click on owlcmsParent project and select "run as/maven clean")

+b.
+If the widgetset needs building (first build, or Vaadin version has changed.)

-- cd to owlcms
+   cd to owlcms
 		mvn clean compile vaadin:update-widgetset gwt:compile -P compile-widgetset
 		(if under Eclipse, run  widgetset.launch  using right-click on the .launch file)

-- cd to owlcmsParent
+c. cd to owlcmsParent
 		mvn install
 		(if under Eclipse, right-click on owlcmsParent project and select "run as/maven install")

-- cd distribution
+d. cd distribution
 		mvn clean assembly:single
     	(if under Eclipse, run  "prepare uploads.launch" using right-click on the .launch file)

 - commit, push.

 2) Create the windows installer with Advanced Installer Freeware Because we use the Free edition, these steps are manual.